holdenk/spark-testing-base/README.md

 ## Where is this from?

 Much of this code is a stripped down version of the test suite bases that are in Apache Spark but are not accessible.
-Other parts are also inspired by ssbase (scalacheck generators for Spark).
+Other parts are also inspired by sscheck (scalacheck generators for Spark).

 Other parts of this are implemented on top of the test suite bases to make your life even easier.

+## What are some other options?

+While we hope you choose our library, https://github.com/juanrh/sscheck , https://github.com/hammerlab/spark-tests , https://github.com/wdm0006/DummyRDD , and more https://www.google.com/search?q=python+spark+testing+libraries exist as options.

 ## [Release Notes](RELEASE_NOTES.md)